SchneiderInfosystems/FB4D/README.md

 This log informs about major interface changes and significant library enhancements that need the attention of users of this library.

-- April
- 2026: _MFA Integration_: Add support for Multi-Factor Authentication using Time-based One-Time Passwords (TOTP).
+- April 2026: Add support for Multi-Factor Authentication _MFA_ using Time-based One-Time Passwords (TOTP).
 New methods for TOTP enrollment, verification, and MFA-aware sign-in.
 A new cross-platform sample application _MultiFactorAuthentication_ demonstrates the complete workflow;
 - March 2026: _Firestore_ extended Methods: Add support for batch operations (BatchWrite, BatchGet), aggregation queries (Count, Sum, Avg), and resolve memory leaks in asynchronous Firebase requests;
 - April 2025: _Gemini AI_: Add support for system instructions and modality request for text, image and audio;
 - March 2025: Add authentication by using Google Accounts.
 The _DemoFB4D_ App demonstrates the functionality after setting up the Firebase Project for using this auth provider.
 Check the wiki for details;